ubcbraincircuits/whitepaper/source/ethics_legal/tri-agency.rst

 ---------------------------------------------

-The objective of the `Tri-Agency Open Access Policy on Publications <http://www.science.gc.ca/eic/site/063.nsf/eng/h_F6765465.html>`_ is to increase the accessibility of the results of Agency-funded research.
+The objective of the `Tri-Agency Open Access Policy on Publications <http://www.science.gc.ca/eic/site/063.nsf/eng/h_F6765465.html>`_
+(last modified: 2016/12/21) is to increase the accessibility of the results of Agency-funded research.
 As of January 1, 2008, research funded by the CIHR must satisfy two requirements:

 	1. Deposit bioinformatics, atomic, and molecular coordinate data into an appropriate database upon publication. (`Examples of research outputs and corresponding publicly accessible archive, repository or database <http://www.science.gc.ca/eic/site/063.nsf/eng/h_94D49094.html>`_)